On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Introduction

+Platforms that facilitate centralized dynamic matching are becoming increasingly prevalent in modern marketplaces.
+Ridesharing, food delivery, and freight logistics platforms all dynamically match stochastically arriving demand streams---such as riders, food orders, or less-than-truckload (LTL) shipments with compatible origins and destinations---into consolidated trips to minimize operational costs and maximize efficiency (see, e.g., \citealt{chen2024courier,yan2023pricing,ma2025potential}).
+Across these platforms, the matching process is constrained by ``patience'', such as passenger wait times, delivery guarantees, or shipping deadlines.
+If a compatible match is not secured before these limits expire, the platform must dispatch unmatched orders individually, resulting in higher marginal costs.

+Building on the dynamic matching algorithms employed by these platforms, this research is motivated by the related \emph{pricing} challenges---specifically, the problem of determining upfront fares for demands of different types (e.g., riders with varying origins and destinations) to maximize total profit. \Cref{fig:screenshots} illustrates two real-world instances of this pricing challenge. \Cref{fig:screenshots_1} depicts a shared ride service on Uber, which offers a discounted fare relative to the UberX solo option.
+Similarly, \Cref{fig:screenshots_2} displays the DoorDash interface, where batched delivery is set as the default; customers must pay an additional premium for a ``Direct to you'' option to receive priority, non-batched service.

-The lower-level matching problem has received a lot of attention in the literature recently.
-Existing studies often formulate it as a Markov Decision Process (MDP), under either a continuous-time setting \citep{aouad2022dynamic} or a discrete-time setting \citep{ashlagi2023edge,gupta2024greedy,eom2024batching,kerimov2024dynamic,kerimov2025optimality}.
-In the MDP framework, the state of the system is defined as the number of agents of each type waiting in the system to be matched.
-When an agent arrives, the platform can (i) immediately match her with another existing agent, or (ii) keep her waiting in the system.
-However, the optimal policies are in general intractable to obtain due to the curse of dimensionality.
-Therefore, many studies use fluid relaxations based on linear programs (LPs) to give bounds for the optimal value function.
-For example, for the dynamic non-bipartite matching problem, \cite{eom2024batching}, \cite{gupta2024greedy} and \cite{kerimov2024dynamic,kerimov2025optimality} give reward-maximizing LP formulations under infinite agent patience. \cite{collina2020dynamic} and \cite{aouad2022dynamic} formulate LPs incorporating limited patience.
-In this work, we adopt the cost-minimizing LP by \cite{aouad2022dynamic} to model $c(\boldsymbol{\lambda})$.
+Pricing and matching are inherently interdependent: lowering prices can reduce revenue per match, but it also boosts arrival (conversion) rates and increases market thickness.
+Greater density, in turn, enables more efficient matching and lowers the cost per match.
+This naturally gives rise to a bi-level optimization problem.
+At the upper level, the platform determines optimal prices to maximize profit---often formulated as a concave revenue function minus total operational costs.
+Given the arrival (conversion) rates induced by these prices, the lower level executes dynamic matching to minimize costs.
+Under Markovian assumptions, the lower-level matching problem can often be formulated as a Markov Decision Process (MDP).
+In the MDP framework, the state of the system is defined as the number of demands of each type waiting in the system to be matched.
+When a demand arrives, the platform can (i) immediately match it with another existing demand, or (ii) keep it waiting in the system.
+However, the optimal policies in the MDP framework are, in general, intractable to obtain due to the curse of dimensionality.
+Therefore, many studies use fluid relaxations based on linear programs (LPs) to give bounds for the optimal value function \citep{collina2020dynamic, aouad2022dynamic, kessel2022,arnosti2025greedy}.